Basildon: Transport

-Road
+Roads

 The two main roads from London to Southend, the A13 and A127, pass to the south and north of the town respectively.
-Both are important commuter trunk roads, allowing easy access to the M25 and the rest of the motorway network.
-Locally, the A13 gives access to Pitsea and Vange; the A127 gives access to the town centre and Laindon.
+Both are important commuter trunk roads, allowing direct access to the M25 and the rest of the motorway network.
+Locally, the A13 gives access to Pitsea and Vange; the A127 gives access to Basildon town centre and Laindon.

-Within the town are six main roads which link to and from the A13 and A127; all of them include the word 'Mayne' in their names.
+Within the town are six main roads which link to and from the A13 and A127; all of them include the word 'Mayne' in their names: